Bstrutt/Personal-Blog/_posts/2025-03-14-Shortened-Practical-Git-Guide.md

 ---
 classes: wide
 title: "Shortened Practical Git Guide"
+excerpt: "A practical guide to Git for single users who need bare minimum functionality."
 ---
-A practical guide to git for extremely small shops (my dad) who can get use out of git but don't need any added complexity.

 # Motivation
-I'm writing this becaue the first one was too long.
-What I thought was already shortened was not short enough and frankly didn't cover the true simplest use case of git.
-This guide is for someonw who has a collection of files and wants a better way to version control than saving to a Gdrive folder and changing a version number.
-You don't need to use every single git function to make it useful so here's the least possible functions you can use to have some use.
+I'm writing this becaue my first attempt was too long and included features that weren't useful to my ideal user (my dad).
+What I thought was already shortened was not short enough and frankly didn't cover the true simplest use case of Git.
+This guide is for someone who has a collection of files and wants a better way to version control than saving to a G-drive folder and changing a version number.
+You don't need to use every single git function to make it useful so here's the least amount of features you can use to get some value from Git.

 # As Short as Possible
-At the very center of git is 3 simple operations, save/upload/download.
+At the very center of Git is 3 simple operations, save/upload/download.
 If you are a one-person show with no risk of merge conflicts or writing on two machines at once this is what you need and *all* you need.

 If you want to super-simplify use Github Desktop.
 But read the rest of this so that you know the context around the basic actions.

 ## Repository Creation

-Create your repository on github.
-Don't mess with git init or anything like that.
+Create your repository on Github.
+Don't mess with Git init or anything like that.
 Once you've created your repository check the home page of the repo and copy the URL of it.

 ## Download
 Now go to your command line and run this command.
 This is your download.